 Goldstein Tax Subtraction

-NOTE: Send forms (after your squadron commander has approved) to Lt Col Jim Keohane for processing: firstname.lastname@example.org
+NOTE: Send tax certification requests (after your squadron commander has approved) to Lt Col Jim Keohane for processing: firstname.lastname@example.org

 Goldstein Tax Subtraction

 Beginning in Tax Year 2015, Maryland Wing members may earn a tax benefit on their Maryland state taxes through The Honorable Louis L. Goldstein Subtraction Modification Program for Volunteer Fire, Rescue or Emergency Medical Service Personnel.
 This page contains information and documents related to that tax benefit.

 Review the details of this optional program by clicking here: Maryland Wing CAP Goldstein Program Guidance defining the point system, certification process, and how to use the workbook.